IshanMehta115/Computer-Graphics/Assignment-01 Shape modelling/README.md

 ## Assignment Details

 - The assignment description and requirements can be found in [assignment01.pdf](https://github.com/IshanMehta115/Computer-Graphics/blob/main/Assignment-01%20Shape%20modelling/Assignment01.pdf).
-- The detailed report of our implementation and findings can be accessed in [report.pdf](https://github.com/IshanMehta115/Computer-Graphics/blob/main/Assignment-01%20Shape%20modelling/Report.pdf).
+- The detailed report of my implementation and findings can be accessed in [report.pdf](https://github.com/IshanMehta115/Computer-Graphics/blob/main/Assignment-01%20Shape%20modelling/Report.pdf).

 ## Sphere Generation